-Ms. Willett was assessed as having met or exceeded expectations during 2022, including by (a) being a key contributor to corporate development, legal and other strategic activities during the year; (b) providing leadership of the Company's Enterprise Risk Management program; and (c) providing cross-functional legal support for key business activities.
+Ms. Willett was assessed as having met or exceeded her objectives for 2023, including by (a) being a key contributor to corporate development, legal and other strategic activities during the year; (b) providing leadership of the Company's Enterprise Risk Management program; (c) overseeing the Company's corporate governance and ESG programs and practices; and (d) providing cross-functional legal support for key business activities.